Pathoschild/smapi-mod-dump/source/~JohnsonNicholas/ClimatesOfFerngill/README.md

 - mouse and minerva for the testing
 - Amu Tsukiyomi for all of the debris sprites, and several icon sprites
 - jahangmar for a bug fix re sync
+- floatingatoll for a bug fix re fog flashes
 - The SDV discord #modding channel for discussions and encouragement.

 If I have left you out of acknowledgements, please contact me so I can get you added to the acknowledgement list